Everything you need to know...

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

-Practice-based learning is central to your development, and you spend 39 weeks of your course on placement.
-You gain experience in a diverse range of settings where children and young people are cared for.
+Practice-based learning is central to your development, and you spend 40 weeks of your course on placement.
+You will gain experience in a diverse range of settings where children and young people are cared for.

-Placements are across South Yorkshire and the Humber, with some of the UK's leading healthcare providers.
-On your placements, you are assigned a qualified and experienced children's nurse as a mentor.
-They support you and make sure you are comfortable in your surroundings, so you make the most of learning opportunities to develop your knowledge and skills.
+Placements are across South Yorkshire, Nottinghamshire and Derbyshire with some of the UK's leading healthcare providers.
+On your placements, you are assigned suitably prepared practice supervisors and practice assessors.
+They support you and help you make the most of learning opportunities to develop your knowledge and skills.

-You care for children up to sixteen years of age.
-This is centred around the child and their family, and can be in the home or in hospital.
+Care for children and young people is centred around the child and their family, and can be in the home or in hospital.

 This course prepares you for a career in

 - emergency department